 |Leftovers and casseroles||165 °F (74 °C)|

-- Make sure the refrigerator temperature is 40 °F (4 °C) or below and the freezer temperature is 0 °F (-18 °C) or below.
+- Make sure the refrigerator is 40 °F (4 °C) or lower inside.

-- Refrigerate or freeze meat, poultry, eggs, seafood, and other perishables (foods that can go bad) within 2 hours of cooking or buying them.
+- Refrigerate or freeze meat, poultry, eggs, seafood, and other perishables (foods that can go bad).
+Do this within 2 hours of cooking or buying them.
 If the temperature outside is above 90 °F (32 °C), refrigerate or freeze them within 1 hour.

-- When it’s hot out, use an insulated bag or cooler with ice or frozen gel packs to bring perishables home after shopping.
+- When it’s hot out, keep perishables cold when you bring them home after shopping.
+Use an insulated bag, or a cooler with ice or frozen gel packs.

-- Never defrost food at room temperature (such as on the countertop).
-Defrost food in the refrigerator, in cold water, or in a microwave.
+- Defrost food in the refrigerator, cold water, or a microwave.
 If you use cold water or a microwave, cook the food right away once it’s defrosted.
+Never defrost food at room temperature, such as on the countertop.

 - When you marinate food, always marinate it in the refrigerator.

-- Divide large amounts of leftovers into shallow containers before refrigerating them.
+- Split up large amounts of leftovers into shallow containers before refrigerating them.
 This helps them cool more quickly.

 - Eat leftovers within 2 days.

-It’s okay for most people to eat at restaurants.
-If you had a stem cell transplant, ask your healthcare team when it’s safe for you to eat at restaurants.
-Follow these guidelines when eating at restaurants to lower your risk of getting a foodborne illness.
+It’s safe for most people to eat at restaurants.
+Follow these guidelines to lower your risk of foodborne illness:

 - Choose the restaurant carefully.
-You can see a restaurant’s recent health inspection score by visiting the local Department of Health (DOH) website.
+You can see a restaurant’s recent health inspection score by visiting your local Department of Health (DOH) website.